What changes will make it different?

 To get the newest styling and equipment.
 This car came to America for model-year 2012 and is on schedule for a model-year 2018 full redesign.
 That suggests the 2016 version will get some appearance changes, probably a reshaped grille, front bumper, and headlights.
 Different cabin-surface textures and perhaps new taillamp lenses could round out the updates.
 Chevy probably won’t introduce major new features but could expand availability of such items as the rearview camera to the least-expensive model.

-Why buy a 2014 Chevrolet Sonic?
-To get a surprisingly likable little car before Chevy raises the price without making substantive changes.
-The 2014 Sonic almost certainly will have the same powertrains, interior dimensions, and trim levels as the 2015.
-Long-term resale value hardly would be affected by anything planned for model-year 2015.
+If you don’t value the latest look and gizmos and care more about getting a surprisingly likable little automobile before the 2016 price increase.
+The ’15 almost certainly will have the same powertrains, interior dimensions, and trim levels.
+Long-term resale value hardly would be affected by anything planned for the 2016.
 But dealers are apt to offer discounts to clear inventories to make way for the facelifted models.
 Take advantage.